InnuendoPi/Brautomat32/docs/en/Parameter/parameter-system.md

 ### NTP time server

 The Network Time Protocol (NTP) regularly synchronises the time with a time server.
-The standard time server is europe.pool.ntp.org and is a time server on the Internet.
+The standard time server is europe.pool.ntp.org.
 If a time server is available in the local network, this can be used.
-If, for example, a Fritz.box (c) is used, fritz.box can be entered as the time server.
-If a local time switch is configured, the time switch does not require Internet access.
+If a local time server is configured, the Brautomat does not require Internet access.
 The WebUpdate function requires a time server for SSL encryption.

 ### NTP time zone